dendronhq/dendron-site/vault/dendron.topic.hooks.quickstart.md

 ## Cleaning Up

-To delete your hook, run [[Hook Delete|dendron.topic.commands#hook-delete]].
+To delete your hook, run [[Hook Delete|dendron.ref.commands#hook-delete]].
 This will remove the hook entry in `dendron.yml` and also delete the hook script (script deletion is optional).